Ex-Sudan president got millions from Saudis, court hears

 Bashir listened to the testimony without comment, sitting in a metal cage and wearing traditional white robes and a turban in his first appearance in a Khartoum courtroom.

 He is charged with illicit possession of foreign currency and accepting gifts in an unofficial manner.
-Bashir’s lawyer dismissed the accusations, telling reports after the hearing it was usual for leaders to hold amounts of foreign currency.
+Bashir’s lawyer dismissed the accusations, telling reporters after the hearing it was usual for leaders to hold amounts of foreign currency.

 The veteran leader spoke to confirm his name and age.
 When asked about his residence, Bashir laughed and said: “formerly the airport district, at army headquarters but now Kobar prison,” referring to the detention complex where he sent thousands of opponents during his rule.